Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in Bangkok.

 Tip: Two seatings nightly, counter only, Thursday to Sunday.
 Bookings open 60 days ahead at 10:00 ICT and fill within minutes.

-Potong in Bangkok's Yaowarat is Pam Soontornyanakij's five-element tasting room set in her family's century-old apothecary, one Michelin star and The World's Best Female Chef 2025 (Asia's Best Female Chef 2024).
+Potong in Bangkok's Yaowarat is Pam Soontornyanakij's five-element tasting room set in her family's century-old apothecary, holding one Michelin star.

 Tip: Closed Mondays.
 Three seatings nightly; book on Resy six weeks ahead.
 Upstairs cocktail bar is open for pre-dinner.

-Baan Tepa in Bangkok's Bang Kapi is Chef Tam Debhakam's wood-fired sustainable Thai tasting room in a converted family compound, two Michelin stars in the 2026 Guide (the first Thai woman with two stars) and a Green Star for sustainability.
+Baan Tepa in Bangkok's Bang Kapi is Chef Tam Debhakam's wood-fired sustainable Thai tasting room in a converted family compound, one Michelin star plus.

 Tip: Garden tables outside the converted shophouse are the move on cool-dry-season evenings.
 Note: temporarily closed for renovation through August 2026.

-Saawaan in Bangkok's Sathorn is Chef Aom Pongmorn's nine-course modern Thai tasting menu room, a former Michelin-starred fine-diner (one star 2019 to 2025) with playful technique-led courses fermenting, steaming, boiling and grilling over charcoal.
+Saawaan in Bangkok's Sathorn is Chef Aom Pongmorn's nine-course modern Thai tasting menu room, a former Michelin-starred fine-diner (one star 2019 to 2025).

 Tip: Closed Mondays.
 The room seats around 30 across an open-kitchen counter; book three weeks out via Chope.

-Haoma in Bangkok's Sukhumvit 31 is Chef DK Khosla's zero-waste modern Indian tasting room with an urban garden, one Michelin star and a Green Star for sustainability.
+Haoma in Bangkok's Sukhumvit 31 is Chef DK Khosla's zero-waste modern Indian tasting room with an urban garden, one Michelin star and a Green Star.

 Tip: Closed Mondays.
 Garden tables seat six to eight with 30 days' notice; counter tables turn faster.

-80/20 in Bangkok's Charoen Krung is Chef Joe Napol's farm-led modern Thai room, one Michelin star, 80 percent Thai produce and 20 percent foraged or imported in any course.
+80/20 in Bangkok's Charoen Krung is Chef Joe Napol's farm-led modern Thai room, one Michelin star, 80 percent Thai produce and 20 percent foraged or imported.

 Tip: Closed Mondays and Tuesdays.
 Reservations on own site three weeks ahead.
 The downstairs counter watches the line work the pass.